2) GST relief for auto cos may raise burden on other goods

 and the promoter group of Wipro

-Ltd have sold stock worth more than a billion dollars (Rs 7,300 crore) in the buyback programme announced by the IT services company, the Economic Times
+Ltd have sold stock worth more than a billion dollars (Rs 7,300 crore) in the buyback programme announced by the IT services company, the Economic Times reported on Thursday.

 According to the report, the majority of the funds will likely be used to boost the philanthropic initiatives of Premji, India's most generous billionaire, whose eponymous foundation is one of the five largest private endowments in the world and the biggest in Asia.